-- All General Education Curriculum courses have been completed and with C's or better in ENG 101 and ENG 102. - 2.
-All Sport Studies Core courses for both options are completed with C's or better. - 3.
-All Sport Administration or Sport Media option courses are completed with C's or better. - 4.
-The Internship Application is completed, submitted, reviewed, and approved by the Program Coordinator by no later than the semester preceding the desired internship.
+- 1. All General Education Curriculum courses have been completed with a C or better in ENG 101 and ENG 102. - 2.
+All Sport Studies Core courses for both options are completed with a C or better. - 3.
+All Sport Administration or Sport Media option courses are completed with a C or better. - The Internship Application is completed, submitted, reviewed, and approved by the Program Coordinator by no later than the semester preceding the desired internship.